Light, a basic need

 Connections for T5HO and LED :

-We can therefore see that it is not because we do not have natural light in our home or that we do not have enough lighting that we should deprive ourselves of having plants.
+So we can see that just because we don't have natural light in our homes or because we don't have enough lighting doesn't mean we should deprive ourselves of having plants.
 There are a multitude of solutions to fill the lack of lighting, for different types of spaces, for different budgets.
-We simply need to understand how lighting works to be able to choose what best suits our needs and those of our plants!
+You just need to understand how lighting works to be able to choose what best suits our needs and those of our plants!